Due Date CalculatorSouth Africa

 How to Calculate Your Due Date

 Your estimated due date (EDD) is calculated based on the first day of your last menstrual period (LMP).
 The most common method, known as Naegele's rule, adds 280 days (40 weeks) to your LMP date.
-This assumes a regular 28-day menstrual cycle with ovulation occurring on day 14.

 By Last Period